Keypoint-Guided Optimal Transport: Models, Algorithms, and Applications: Background on Optimal Transport

-\paragraph{Gromov-Wasserstein (GW) model.} If the data points $x_i$ and $y_j$ lie in different spaces, the distance between $x_i$ and $y_j$ may not be computed.
-The GW~\citep{memoli2011gromov} model then minimizes the distortion when transporting the whole set of points from one space to another.
+\textit{Gromov-Wasserstein (GW) model.} The GW~\citep{memoli2011gromov} model minimizes the distortion when transporting the whole set of points from one space to another.
 The GW model relies on the intra-domain distance of source domain as $C^s=(C^s_{i,k})\in \mathbb{R}^{m\times m}$ and target domain as $C^t=(C^t_{j,l})\in \mathbb{R}^{n\times n}$, where $C^s_{i,k}$ is the distance between source domain data $x_i$ and $x_k$, and $C^t_{j,l}$ is the distance between target domain data $y_j$ and $y_l$.
 The GW model is given by

+By replacing $L_{kp}$ with $L_{gw}$ in Eqs.~\eqref{eq:pot} and \eqref{eq:uot}, we obtain the partial and unbalanced Gromov-Wasserstein models, respectively.

+We next build our keypoint-guided OT in both balanced (with mass preserving assumption) and partial/unbalanced transport settings in the formulations of KP and GW.